 NEWTON stabilized REMOTE heads proved versatile and practical on tour

-4 NEWTONs in 3 different applications at 48 concerts in Europe and North America
+4 NEWTON systems on 3 different camera applications at 48 concerts in Europe and North America

 Beyoncé and Jay-Z OTRII Tour 2018